davidryan59/ji-rcn/README.md

 jint.getPeo()            // Returns the underlying Peo for this JInterval jint.getPitch()          // Return a pitch notation for the JInterval, e.g. "E'4" for new JInterval(5/4)
 jint.getPitchClass()     // Return a pitch class for the JInterval, e.g. "E'" for new JInterval(5/4).
-Octave information is discarded. jint.getVal()            // Return a positive number representing relative frequency of JInterval jint.toString()          // Equivalent to getPitch
+Octave information is discarded. jint.getAsDecimal()            // Return a positive number representing relative frequency of JInterval jint.toString()          // Equivalent to getPitch

 // Frequency calculations